Pain is categorized as a separate sense with both an emotional and a sensory component.

 We have a neurobiological system which, when activated by, for instance, expectations, may cause neurophysiological changes that affect perceiving of pain.

-The goal hypnosis for pain is to utilize the obtained knowledge in the treatment of pain, to be able to use more efficiently our own abilities and resources to diminish the suffering.
+The goal of hypnosis is to utilize the obtained knowledge in the treatment of pain, to be able to use more efficiently our own abilities and resources to diminish the suffering.

 Hypnosis for pain relief is one of the most researched areas among psychologists.
 It has been used in conjunction with several treatment programs for a number of medical conditions.